itswadesh/svelte-commerce/README.md

   ## Google Lighthouse/Pagespeed Audit Score (Detail Page)
   <img src="https://github.com/itswadesh/sapper-ecommerce/blob/master/static/light-house-detail.jpg?raw=true" alt />

+# What is Litekart?
-- Svelte Commerce is a storefront for your existing eCommerce.
+- Litekart is a storefront for your existing eCommerce.
 - It is possible to connect with any eCommerce backend
 - No need to make a big leap or invest huge amount.
 Just take this opend source project and attach to existing backend.